Galaxy Z Fold 2 in depth: Flex Mode, App Continuity, and multitasking | ZDNet

 Multi-tasking and App Pair

-I highly recommend you take the time to setup App Pairs for two and three apps that you use on a regular basis.
+I highly recommend you take the time to setup App Pairs for two and three apps that you use regularly.
 Having these App Pairs setup on the Edge widget is a major timesaver and has greatly increased my productivity with the Z Fold 2.
 With the ample RAM and processor, the experience flies on the Z Fold 2.

 Drag and drop